Deitox/kestrel_engine/docs/Sprite_Benchmark_Plan.md

 **Why:** We already have `anim_stats` plus `tests/animation_profile.rs`; the plan relies on those tools to prove improvements and guard against regressions.

 **Tasks:**
-- [x] Document the workflow in README/docs (bench command is listed above; keep examples up to date) – `python scripts/sprite_bench.py --label <phase>` is now the canonical path.
+- [x] Document the workflow in README/docs (bench command is listed above; keep examples up to date) – `python scripts/capture_sprite_perf.py --label <phase> --runs 3` is now the canonical path for capturing both the averaged bench numbers and the anim_stats per-step logs.
 - [ ] Capture before/after CSVs from `animation_profile_snapshot` with `ANIMATION_PROFILE_TARGET_SYSTEM="sys_drive_sprite_animations"` so the bucket split’s impact is visible.
 - [ ] Add a lightweight CI check (or scheduled job) that runs the profile with `anim_stats` enabled at least once per milestone.